Learn to Speak the Language of TouchDesigneredit

-.toe: TOuch Environment file, the file type used by TouchDesigner to save your project.
+.toe: TOuch Environment file, the file type used by TouchDesigner to save your entire project.

-Adaptive Homing: In the node viewers of Geometry COMPs and SOPs, the Adaptive Homing option will continually keep in-view the 3D geometry being displayed, even when the geometry changes shape, size and animated position.
+Adaptive Homing: In the Node Viewer of a Geometry COMP or any SOP, the Adaptive Homing option will continually keep in-view the 3D geometry being displayed, even when the geometry changes shape, size and animated position.

-Binding: Binding is a Parameter Mode that ties two or more parameters together, where changing the value of any one of the bound parameters changes value of all the bound parameters.
-The actual value is stored in one of bound parameters, called the bind master parameter.
+Binding: Binding is a Parameter Mode that ties two or more parameters' values together, where changing the value of any one of the bound parameters changes all of them.
+The actual value is stored in one place.

-Channel: A CHOP outputs one or more channels, where a channel is simply a sequence of numbers, representing motion, audio, etc. Channels are passed between CHOPs in TouchDesigner networks.
-See also Export.
+Channel: A CHOP outputs one or more channels, where a channel is simply a sequence of numbers (Samples), representing motion, audio, etc. Channels are passed between CHOPs in TouchDesigner networks.
+Channels can be Exported to Parameters.

-CHOP or Channel Operator: An Operator Family which operate on Channels (a series of numbers) which are used for animation, audio, mathematics, simulation, logic, UI construction, and many other applications.
+CHOP or Channel Operator: An Operator Family which operate on Channels (a sequence of numbers (Samples)) which are used for animation, audio, mathematics, simulation, logic, UI construction, and data streamed from/to devices and protocols.

-Clone: Cloning can make multiple components match the contents of a master component.
+Clone: Cloning makes multiple components match the contents of a master component.
 A Component whose Clone parameter is set will be forced to contain the same nodes, wiring and parameters as its master component.
 Cloning does not create new components as does the Replicator COMP.

 Cook: To re-compute the output data of the Operators.
 An operator cooks when (1) its inputs change, (2) its Parameters change, (3) when the timeline moves forward in some cases, or (4) Scripting commands are run on the node.
-When the operator is a Gadget, it also cooks when a user interacts with it.
+When the operator is a Panel Component, it also cooks when a user interacts with it.
 When an operator cooks, it usually causes operators connected to its output to re-cook.
-When TouchDesigner draws the screen, it re-cooks all the necessary operators in all Networks, contributing to a frame's total "cook time".
+When TouchDesigner draws the screen, it re-cooks all the Dependencies - the necessary operators in all Networks, contributing to a frame's total "cook time".

 DAT or Data Operator: An Operator Family that manipulates text strings: multi-line text or tables.
-Multi-line text is often a command Script, but can be any multi-line text.
+Multi-line text is often a python Script or GLSL Shader, but can be any multi-line text.
 Tables are rows and columns of cells, each containing a text string.

 Docking or Docked: Any node can be docked to another node.
 This helps organize networks as two node that are docked together will stay together when the dock parent is moved in a network editor.
 A docked node can be collapsed into a small icon under the dock parent, reducing network clutter.